Compliance Testing and Protocol Approval of Settlement Meters and Outstations

 s they wish to collect HH data from, for use in Settlement

 The BSC sets out the rules for trading in the wholesale electricity

 s using metering behind the site Boundary Point

 metering Codes of Practice

-A single Meter or Outstation may be compliant with a number of CoPs but the relevant CoP for a circuit is the one that is in force at the time the Registrant/Supplier responsible for the Metering System, comprising that Metering Equipment, first registers it for Settlement purposes.
+A single Meter or Outstation may be compliant with a number of CoPs, or in the case of an Asset Meter may be compliant with a number of Asset Metering Types in CoP11, but the relevant CoP, and if applicable Asset Metering Type, for a circuit is the one that is in force at the time the Registrant/Supplier/Asset Metering Virtual Lead Party (AMVLP) responsible for the Metering System or Asset Metering System, comprising that Metering Equipment, first registers it for Settlement purposes.

-There are two market sectors within the BSC: the Non Half Hourly (NHH) market and the HH market.
+There are three market sectors within the BSC: the Non Half Hourly (NHH) market, the HH market and the Asset Meter market.
 The BSC requires HH Meter readings for Settlement.
 A process called Profiling converts NHH Meter readings to HH Meter readings.